garden-io/garden/docs/terraform-plugin/configure-provider.md

 ---
 order: 2
-title: Plugin Configuration
+title: Provider Configuration
 ---

-# Plugin Configuration
+# Provider Configuration

 First off, you need to enable the provider in your project configuration.
 This is as simple as placing it in your list of providers: